 Disaster Dominoes: The sketch "Das Schiefe Bild" ("The Askew Picture") starts with Loriot trying to straighten a picture hanging askew, and ends in the destruction of every item of furniture in the room.

-Everyone Is Jesus in Purgatory: Parodied — in the sketch "Filmspektrum - Besprechung eines Heiteren Films" ("Film Panoply - Review of a Merry Movie"), two film critics get into a heated argument about a silent movie slapstick clip, that is just 4 seconds long.
+Everyone Is Jesus in Purgatory: Parodied — in the sketch "Filmspektrum - Besprechung eines Heiteren Films" ("Film Panoply - Review of a Merry Movie"), two film critics get into a heated argument about a silent movie slapstick clip that is just 4 seconds long.note Specifically, the scene is from the Buster Keaton short Cops and shows Keaton, having hidden in a street sweeper's can, standing up with the lid on his head and then falling over backwards.
 One of them sees the "movie" as one of the greatest examples of cinematography and artistic quality, while the other one regards it as a socialist allegory about the population revolting against the exploitation by the ruling class. invoked

 Mad Doctor / Mad Scientist: Appears in one sketch.
 Has invented a medicine that shrinks people down to 0.002 millimeters.
 He suggests using it to fight overpopulation - but for a start, only with volunteers.